Helping customers understand

 Across the Middle East, government and regulatory authorities are regulating the distribution of vaccinations through their official websites.
 Country specific information is available here

-At this time, the costs related to the COVID-19 vaccine and its administration are typically being paid by governments and there should be no cost of the vaccine or its administration.
+At this time across the GCC, the costs related to the COVID-19vaccine and its administration are typically being paid by governments and there should be no cost of the vaccine or its administration.

 UAE